niklauslee/staruml-docs/docs/source/modeling-with-uml/working-with-activity-diagram.rst

 Working with Activity Diagram
 =============================

-To create a Activity Diagram:
+To create an Activity Diagram:

-1. Select first an element where a new Activity Diagram to be contained as a child.
+1. First select an element where a new Activity Diagram to be contained as a child.
 2. Select **Model | Add Diagram | Activity Diagram** in Menu Bar or select **Add Diagram | Activity Diagram** in Context Menu.

 In Activity Diagram, you can use following elements.